Pediatric Orthopedic Surgeons treating Knee Tendinitis

 What is the treatment for knee tendinitis in children?

 • Rest and Activity Modification: Doctors will advise that the child refrain from the activities that triggered the tendinitis.
-Children should reduce the intensity and frequency of their activities until they are totally recovered.
+Children should reduce the intensity and frequency of their activities until they have recovered.

 • Physical Therapy: Physical therapy can help address muscle imbalances, improve flexibility, and strengthen the muscles around the knee to reduce strain on the tendons.

 • RICE Protocol: Doctors will recommend rest, Ice, Compression, and Elevation (RICE) protocol to reduce pain and inflammation.
-This includes rest, ice application, the use of a compression bandage, and elevating the affected leg.
+This includes rest, ice application, the use session bandage, and elevating the affected leg.

 • Bracing or Taping: In some cases, doctors may use a brace or taping to support the child’s knee and reduce strain on the tendons.

 • Activity Progression: Children can gradually return to their activities after their healthcare provider determines that it’s safe to do so.
-Children should return to normal activities in a gradual process to prevent re-injury.
+Children should return to normal activities gradually to prevent re-injury.

 Managing knee tendinitis in children generally involves a combination of rest, therapy, and a gradual return to activity.
 Parents should work closely with their doctor to develop a personalized treatment plan and address any underlying factors contributing to the condition, such as training techniques or biomechanical issues.